cyberbotics/webots-doc/reference/connector.md

 physical link exists only if `wb_connector_lock()` was called when a compatible peer was present (or if the `Connector` was auto-locked).

+> **note**:     If `Connectors` nodes are locked and correctly aligned (and compatible) in the
+    .wbt file then the simulation will start with these connectors already attached by a physical link.
+You can take advantage of this feature to start your simulation with the desired mechanical configuration.

 - `autoLock`: specifies if auto-locking is enabled or disabled.
 Auto-locking allows a connector to automatically lock when a compatible peer becomes present.
 In order to successfully auto-lock, both the `autoLock` and the `isLocked`